SUMMER @GUS is...

 Our Commitment: To ensure that every camper is embraced in friendship and has the opportunity to grow through healthy exploration and discovery.
-Our program is designed to support each child in a fun and stimulating environment, so they can become more resilient and able to define their personal journey in harmony with others.
+Our program is designed to support each child in a fun and stimulating environment, so he or she can become more resilient and able to define a personal journey in harmony with others.

 SUMMER@GUS intentionally provides program opportunities for our campers to grow strong in character, build confidence, embrace creativity, and feel that they belong to and contribute within a happy and healthy community.

-In addition to her role at GUS, Nancy serves on the Massachusetts Camping Association board of directors, she is an American Camping Association standards instructor, volleyball coach, and lifeguard instructor, and she teaches children’s swimming lessons.
+In addition to her role at GUS, Nancy serves on the Massachusetts Camping Association Board of Directors, and the American Camp Association National Standards.
+Commission.
+When not at GUS, Nancy enjoys coaching volleyball, teaching swimming, and training lifeguards.
+Nancy, brings true meaning to our cheer, “GREAT DAY AT GUS!” with her commitment to ensure every camper had a very safe and fun experience at SUMMER @GUS.
 In March 2018 Nancy was awarded the George Marcus Award for ACA Accreditation Education Service.
-The award is given to a Standards Volunteer who exemplifies her role as the face of American Camp Assocation New England.
+The award is given to a Standards Volunteer who exemplifies her role as the face of American Camp Association New England.

-Day camp staff (and we're pleased to be welcoming back Molly, Rasheed, and Colin!) are college-age students or activity specialists who have proven, successful experience working with children.
-Day camp staff must attend a comprehensive staff orientation before camp begins to embrace the SUMMER@GUS core program and values and build a cohesive staff team who work in the best interest of the campers at all times.
+Day camp staff are college students, teachers or activity specialists who have proven, successful experience working with children.
+Day camp staff must attend a comprehensive staff orientation before camp begins to embrace the SUMMER @GUS core program and values and build a cohesive staff team who work in the best interest of the campers at all times.
 Orientation includes health and safety protocols, risk management, behavior management, intentional program design, emergency procedures, use of resources, care of equipment, and overall knowledge of camp procedures.

 GUS staff and independent contractors have undergone background checks, including a Massachusetts CORI, SORI, the National Sex Offender Public Registry, and fingerprinting.
 In addition, we conduct in-person interviews and check three provided references.
 Our staff-to-camper ratios are defined further on each program’s details and logistics page.